zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 ## Full-stack type safety (1.5 hours)

-In the back end, we specify our types via explicit types, ORM models, or validation schema.
+In the back end, we specify our types via explicit types, or validation schema.
 If you remember how we developed our **front end**, we manually added types to our API calls.
 For example:

 ```ts
 export async function fetchPhotoByDate(dateIso: string) {